Key Questions on Egypt

 What are the main elements of the IMF supported program with Egypt?

-• A shift to a flexible exchange rate system that will help Egypt’s domestic economy adjust more smoothly to external shocks, support the ability of Egyptian businesses to sell their goods and services abroad, and encourage greater investment.
+• A sustained shift to a flexible exchange rate system that will help Egypt’s domestic economy adjust more smoothly to external shocks, support the ability of Egyptian businesses to sell their goods and services abroad, and encourage greater investment.

 • Monetary and fiscal policy tightening, including through containing off-budget capital expenditure, are needed to reduce inflation and maintain debt sustainability.
+Managing large capital inflows prudently will be important to contain inflationary pressures and limit future external vulnerabilities.

 • In recognition of the significant adverse impact high inflation has on purchasing power, targeted budget support to vulnerable households is warranted and budget space for such support needs to be protected.

 • Better balancing the roles of the public and private sectors, with a focus on enhancing competition and allowing a greater role for the private sector in driving growth.
+This can help create more jobs and opportunities for everyone, particularly young Egyptians.

 Back to Top